ECASLab/AxLS/README.md

 ['_145_', '_144_']
 ```

-- Sample of what the Pseudo Probrun method would suggest:
+- Sample of what the Pseudo ProbPrun method would suggest:
 ```
 ProbPrun suggest delete the node _068_ because it's 0 75% of the time _069_ is 0 75% of the time